 Local development of trading strategies

-The Quantiacs library (QNT) is optimized for local strategy development.
-We recommend using Conda for its stability and ease of managing dependencies.
+The Quantiacs library (QNT) works well for local strategy development.
+We recommend Conda because it handles dependencies reliably.

-You can follow these easy steps and create an isolated environment on your machine using conda for managing dependencies and avoiding conflicts:
+Follow these steps to create an isolated environment on your machine using conda:

-1. Install Anaconda: Download and install Anaconda from Anaconda’s official site.
+1. Install Anaconda: Download and install Anaconda from the Anaconda website.

 Tip: Anaconda comes pre-loaded with all the packages.
 If you want a smaller footprint on your system, you can use Miniconda instead.